 Diversity, Equity and Inclusion

-Leave No Trace is for all people and the Leave No Trace Center for Outdoor Ethics recognizes that every person’s relationship with the outdoors and the natural world is unique and personal.
+Leave No Trace is for all people and our organization recognizes that every person’s relationship with the outdoors and the natural world is unique and personal.
 We believe in and are committed to working towards a world in which everyone is safe and welcome in the outdoors, in which all are equally included, represented, and have equal access to cultivate the personal connection that can inspire people to enjoy the outdoors responsibly.
 We strive to continually evolve as individuals, an organization, and as an ethic as we commit to working towards diversity, equity and inclusion.

 Leave No Trace staff and Board, have developed in-depth goals to move the Center and Leave No Trace Community forward in this commitment.
 In the spirit of this being a movement, not a moment, we acknowledge that these programs, initiatives and goals will continue to evolve and grow over time.